Luos-io/Documentation/get-started/get-started3.md

 For example, you can try to execute these lines one by one:

-1. Set up the blinking timing to 250ms (you should see the LED blink faster)
+1. Set up the blinking timing to 250ms (you should see the LED blink faster):

 ```
 In [1]: device.blinker.time=0.25
 ```

-1. Pause the blinking of the LED
+2. Pause the blinking of the LED:

 ```
 In [2]:device.blinker.pause()
 ```

-1. Turn on the LED
+3. Turn on the LED:

 ```
 In [3]:device.led.state=True
 ```

-1. Turn off the LED
+4. Turn off the LED:

 ```
 In [4]:device.led.state=False
 ```

-1. Restart the blinking of the LED
+5. Restart the blinking of the LED:

 ```
 In [5]:device.blinker.play()